Pre-Licensing Foundations ~45 min

 Common Mistakes to Avoid

-• 1Using a personal checking account to buy business supplies (piercing the corporate veil).
+• 1Using a personal checking account for business expenses (this pierces the corporate veil and removes your LLC liability protection).

-• 2Applying for an account before your LLC is officially approved by the Secretary of State.
+• 2Applying before your LLC is officially approved by the Secretary of State.

 • 3Forgetting to bring your Operating Agreement to an in-person bank appointment.